wbadart/rmq_py_caller/examples/sklearn/README.md

-This directory is a little Python package that uses [Scikit-Learn][sklean] to run a decision tree on data.
+This directory is a little Python package that uses [Scikit-Learn][sklearn] to run a decision tree on data.
 Here's how you might plug it in to your data stream using rmq_py_caller.